23 min read

 Pea Protein on a Vegan Diet

 An increasing number of people are choosing to go vegan for health, environmental, and ethical reasons, and when done correctly, the diet offers a variety of health benefits.
 A vegan diet involves eliminating all animal products, including dairy, eggs, and meat.
-Just a few of the health benefits of a vegan diet include weight loss,1 reduced risk of diabetes,2 improved heart health,3 and a lower risk of cancer.4
+Just a few of the health benefits of a vegan diet can include weight loss,1 reduced risk of diabetes,2 improved heart health,3 and a lower risk of cancer.4

 Pea Protein on a Vegetarian Diet